Using the Desktop App

 In any of the activity tabs you can mark a single line, multiple lines or all lines with CTRL+a and copy the selected lines to the clipboard with .

-The Network settings window enables you to define network proxy settings, and also to limit download and upload bandwidth.
+The Network settings window enables you to define network proxy settings and defines limits to the download and upload bandwidth.

 You might have some local files or directories that you do not want to backup and store on the server.
 To identify and exclude these files or directories, you can use the